 I didn’t win.
 But I was second runner up in the country!

 During my training, I so motivated to win that I thought I would be upset at the actual winner.
 But I wasn’t.
 I was excited for Cheryl because I got to know her on a personal level and what I learned during my journey was so much more exciting.

 I learned that family will always be family.
-I didn’t have much support, but my husband and children were my biggest cheerleaders and in the end, that is all I ever need.
+I didn’t have much support, but my children were my biggest cheerleaders and in the end, that is all I ever need.

 I learned that it is better to give than to receive.
 I didn’t bring home a national crown but I made a difference in the lives of so many children.